-- Mercedes Citan, a light commercial vehicle built on a Renault Kangoo base at Renault’s Maubeuge plant in France;
+- Development of the Citan, a light commercial vehicle based on Renault technology and produced for the Mercedes-Benz brand at Renault’s Maubeuge plant, since 2012.

 New B0 assembly line at Togliatti

 The new B0 assembly line based on our Renault Logan platform, at theTogliatti plant, is the first large-scale achievement of the partnership.
 The €400 million investment increased the plant’s production capacity to 350,000 vehicles a year.
 Following Lada Largus and Nissan Almera, two Renault models will be produced on the new line.